fawick/speedtest-resize/README.md

 will reduce the size (in terms of memory footprint) of the original image on reading.
 - [GraphicsMagick convert](http://www.graphicsmagick.org/convert.html) with the options
 `-define "jpeg:size=300x300 -thumbnail 150x150>`.
+- https://github.com/gographics/imagick Go wrapper for the MagickWand API, again the Box algorithm is used for the sake of comparing the results.

 To run the tests my test, `go get` the source and compile/run it: